SESYNC-ci/syllabi/docs/_posts/2018-04-02-geospatial-workshop.md

 For each item, you'll find a link to a page with installation instructions, where available, or else to the downloadable installer.
 Windows users have little alternative to maintaining each software independently.
-MacOS users are encouraged to use Homebrew – the missing package manager for OS X – via the
+MacOS users are encouraged to use [Homebrew](https://brew.sh/)–the missing package manager for OS X–via the
 Terminal: we provide the relevant `brew install <pkg>` command, although the downlink links also provide .dmg installers.
 The third item is he package name that might work, for example, with `apt-get install <pkg>` on Ubuntu but YMMV.